PNeizhmak/me/index.md

 - I'm building organizational backbone, investing in growth, shaping the context, fortifying resilience and eagering for success
 - My role is dynamic enough and behaviour is highly depends on the context

+### Favourite tech/leadership books
+- Extreme Ownership (How U.S. Navy SEALs Lead and Win)
+- Managing Humans (Biting and Humorous Tales of a Software Engineering Manager)

 ### Top 3 behaviours I like to use
 - Trust and delegation
 - Ongoing feedback